Living soccer, breathing marketing: the Whitecaps experience – Part I

 The following week ran like mad.
 Between classes, jobs, volunteer work, etc., we managed our time to brainstorm and put together what we thought would be the greatest experiential event ever.
 Our ideas skyrocketed as we designed the activities that would take place before, during half time and after the match.
 In our dreams, FIFA Soccer Game stations would be available along the concourses, an after party in one of BC Place’s banquet room would be set up, and even a shootout contest with a professional goalkeeper became a possibility.

 As for the marketing strategy, we came up with a strong social media plan, communicty outreach and public relations initiatives to be developed on and off campus.
 Reality kicked in as we realized we had to to build a realistic plan, considering the resources available.
 That was when we found ourselves in a very familiar place for every marketing professional in the world: managing the budget or the absence of it.
 First lesson learned, we got dressed in confidence and went to pitch our ‘Caps College Night proposal for the Vancouver soccer team’s executives.

 The first victory

 One day after the presentation and we were already celebrating.
 We had been selected to join the mentoring phase and we were amazed!
-The first day at the Whitecaps’ office was pretty much of housekeeping: they presented us what we could and what we could NOT do and what we would and would NOT have available to implement our strategy.
+The first day at the Whitecaps’ office was pretty much of housekeeping: they presented what we could and what we could NOT do and what would and would NOT be available to implement our strategy.
 One of the news was a gift from heaven: we would be able to sell tickets with 40% discount ($25 for a usually $41 seat).